Sigostreetlight

 What are Class II Power Supplies?

-Class II power supplies are electrical systems designed with double or reinforced insulation, eliminating the need for a grounding connection.
-This design ensures user safety by preventing electrical shocks, even in the event of a fault.
-These power supplies are commonly used in consumer electronics, portable devices, and LED lighting systems.
+Class II power supplies are electrical systems designed to ensure user safety through double or reinforced insulation, eliminating the need for a grounding (protective earth) connection.
+This insulation design prevents exposed conductive parts from becoming live, even in the event of a fault, thereby reducing the risk of electrical shock.

 Class II Power Supplies